arabidopsis/typescript-definitions/README.md

 gives `export type S = { pig : Pig<string> }` instead of `export type S = { pig : string }`

+We can't reasonably obey serde attributes like "flatten" since we would need to find the *actual* Struct object (from somewhere) and query its fields.

 ## Credits